Active Transportation and Micromobility

 Shared micromobility refers to fleets of fully or partially human-powered vehicles including manual bikes, e-bikes, and e-scooters that individuals can access for short-term use.
 Micromobility options fill a gap in needs for single segment or one-way trips, allowing users to avoid the costs of purchasing, maintaining, and storing a bike.
 These solutions also present another way to close first-and-last-mile gaps by providing a more affordable, accessible, and equitable way for individuals to get to and from public transit options.

 These shared small vehicles are typically found in higher-density urban areas, though micromobility systems exist in communities of various sizes.
 Users can access bikes through web- or app-based platforms and pay through membership plans or by individual rides.
 Memberships and payment schedules usually encourage many short trips instead of fewer long trips to minimize bicycle downtime.
-When a user completes a trip, they either return the bike or scooter to a docking area or, in some dockless systems, can leave it where their trip ends.
+When a user completes a trip, they either return the bike or scooter to a docking area or, in most dockless systems, can leave it where their trip ends.

 More Resources

-The U.S. Department of Transportation has published a detailed list of additional resources on their "Expand and Improve Bicycle and Pedestrian Infrastructure" page, which includes case studies, best practices, research, and policies related to bicycle and pedestrian infrastructure and safety.
+The U.S. Department of Transportation has published a detailed list of additional resources on the "Expand and Improve Bicycle and Pedestrian Infrastructure" page, which includes case studies, best practices, research, and policies related to bicycle and pedestrian infrastructure and safety.